 - The topic is the subject of the text.
-It’s short and sweet and limited to just a word or simple phrase.
+It’s short and we can say it with just a word or simple phrase.
 It’s general.

 - The main idea is what the author wants you to know about the topic.
 It’s a complete sentence that includes a whole idea.
 It’s the big takeaway that you learned from reading.
 It’s more specific.

-So what did we do to understand the difference between the two?
-What worked for us was doing lots of differentiated activities.
-We started with simply looking at topic and main idea examples to see their format (one or two words for a topic compared to a whole sentence for the main idea).
-Together, we created topic vs main idea anchor charts that we’d leave up for the rest of the school year.
-We’d also sort topics and main idea examples and match examples to short nonfiction paragraphs.
+So how do you get students to understand the difference?
+What worked for me was doing lots of differentiated activities.
+We started by looking at topic and main idea examples to see their format (one or two words for a topic compared to a whole sentence for the main idea).
+Together, we created topic vs main idea definitions and examples on anchor charts.
+We also sorted topics and main idea examples and matched examples to short nonfiction paragraphs.

 They’d begin to see that they could probably tell someone the topic of a nonfiction text without having to read it.
 Clues like the heading or title, pictures, and bold print give it away.
 But they couldn’t tell someone the main idea unless they actually read the text.

 It wasn’t until they really got the difference between these two terms that we would practice reading short informational texts and identifying their topics and main ideas (and supporting details).
-Everything depended on them first understanding what information I was looking for when I asked them to tell me the topic and main idea of the text.
+Everything depended on them first understanding what information I was looking for when I asked for the topic or main idea.

 One way to reinforce the difference between topic and main idea is by using a simple graphic organizer.
 This is a great way to give them visual reminders that the topic is short (a simple word or phrase) and the main idea is longer (a complete sentence).
 It works nicely with any nonfiction text.
 Grab the graphic organizer below for free!